Mechanism of Action

 Dosage & Forms

 Singular selects methylcobalamin.
-The formula offers three calibration tiers: 250 µg (low tier), 1,000 µg (intermediate tier) and 1,500 µg (high tier), adjusted according to the biological profile.
+This choice sets aside cyanocobalamin, the only form for which a high dose has been associated with a faster decline in renal function in people whose function is already impaired.
+The formula offers three calibration tiers: 250 µg (low tier), 500 µg (intermediate tier) and 1,000 µg (high tier), adjusted according to the biological profile.

 The European nutritional reference intake is set at 2.5 µg per day.
 Supplementation doses are deliberately higher.
-Intestinal B12 absorption is limited by intrinsic factor receptor saturation.
-Beyond this threshold, only a passive absorption rate of about 1% remains.
+Intestinal absorption of B12 relies on gastric intrinsic factor, whose receptors saturate between 1.5 and 2.5 µg per intake.
+Beyond that threshold, a passive absorption of about 1% of the dose remains, and it depends on no transporter.

 In the Singular Formula